jP-Logics/CodeMAC/README.md

 The philosophy behind this tool is know about the code.

-As a developer, we have been reading the code and trying to understand it.But why can't there be a tool/helper that converts the code into plain/simple language and explain about the semantics of the code.
+As a developer, we have been reading the code and trying to understand it.But why can't there be a tool/helper that understands the code and converts the code into plain/simple language and explain about the semantics of the code.
 Personally I thought of having such a handy companion many times.

 The idea of CodeMAC is Measure , Analyze and Convert the code and so named this tool as CodeMAC .